Iwas1512/TaskManager/README.md

    - Tap the checkbox next to the task

 3. To delete a task:
-   - Swipe left on the task
-   - Tap the delete button
+   - Tap the delete button/icon

 ## Technologies Used